Introduction

 Alarming Statistics

-Teens consume approximately 62% more energy drinks than they did a decade ago, an estimated 1 in 3 teenagers report consuming energy drinks weekly, and caffeine consumption among adolescents has increased by 70% in recent years.
+Teens are drinking way more energy drinks than they used to - about 62% more than a decade ago.
+Actually, around 1 in 3 teenagers say they're having energy drinks every week now.
+And it's not just energy drinks either - caffeine consumption among teens has shot up by 70% in recent years.

 Connecticut's Innovative Age Verification Policy